Games: collaboration

 Genesis

 A light-gun game inspired by vector graphics that reimagines the credit crawl sequence from Super Smash Bros.
 Melee (2001).
 I developed this game as my submission for the C.H.A.I.N.G.E.D. collaboration.
-The project served as a personal platform to explore new technologies, including motion-captured camera techniques, synchronizing gameplay to music, a blocking system for sequencing events, and vector-based rendering.
+The project was an opportunity to explore motion-captured camera work, gameplay-to-music synchronization, a blocking system for sequencing events, and vector-based rendering.

 Drip

 A dreamlike ball platformer created in one week for the C.H.A.I.N. collaboration.
 My task was to create a sequel to a first-person hospital game.
 To meet the deadline, I used Grasshopper for procedural level design, creating a large, open dreamscape where the player floats downwards.
-This parametric approach allowed me to efficiently place collectibles, asteroids, and hazardous tentacles along splines with random variation, directing the player's movement through the vast space.
+This parametric approach allowed me to efficiently place collectibles, asteroids, and hazardous tentacles along splines with random variation, directing the player's movement through the space.

 C.H.A.I.N.

 An early collaboration by the Haunted PS1 collective, C.H.A.I.N. was an experimental game series with a unique structure: each developer received a game, created a direct sequel, and then passed it to the next person in the chain.
 I participated in this project, contributing my own entry, "Drip."
-The unpredictable, flowing nature of the narrative was a gratifying success, and the experiment's popularity directly led to the creation of a more ambitious sequel, C.H.A.I.N.G.E.D., in 2022.
+The unpredictable, flowing narrative worked well, and the experiment's popularity directly led to the creation of a more ambitious sequel, C.H.A.I.N.G.E.D., in 2022.